Previously: The Black-Eyed Children.

 Type: IM (Imprinted Memory).

 Period/location of origin: Period is debatable.
-Subject’s first appearance in current form dates to Dec.
+First appearance of subject, aka the Burpham Ghost Crash, in its current form dates to Dec.
 11, 2002; however, the inciting incident leading to this form of subject appears to have occurred some five months prior in July of 2002.
 Location is substantially easier to pin down: Subject has only ever been observed on the A3 in Burpham, Surrey, the United Kingdom.

 Appearance: Subject appears to be a maroon Vauxhall Astra of which the driver has lost control, swerving off the road with its headlights on and crashing down the embankment on a particular stretch of the A3 highway at Burpham near Guildford.
 However, despite initial appearance, subject may perhaps best be thought of as a sort of movie or film: Subject is not, in fact, a maroon Vauxhall Astra swerving and crashing, but an astrally recorded memory of a maroon Vauxhall Astra swerving and crashing.